libertypi/mtsearch/README.md

 - `api_key`: API key for M-Team site.
 - `domain`: The URL of the M-Team site.
 Leave empty to use the default domain.
-- `hourlyLimit`: Maximum number of requests in an hour.
+- `hourly_limit`: Maximum number of requests in an hour.
 Set to 0 to disable.
-- `requestInterval`: Time interval between each request in seconds.
+- `request_interval`: Time interval between each request in seconds.
 Set to 0 to disable.
 - `mode_categories`: List of modes and their subcategories to scrape. `mode` can be: `normal`, `adult`, `movie`, `music`, `tvshow`, `waterfall`, `rss`, `rankings`. `categories` is a list of integers where an empty list includes all subcategories.

 Example Configuration: